 ½ Tsp.
 Salt

 ** combine dry ingredients and cut in butter (you know how recipes for pie dough say until it resembles cornmeal?
 You don’t want that for this dough!
 Just cut the butter in until the pieces of butter are about pea-size…you want to see little pieces of butter, this is what will make your crust flakey)

 (I added this photo of the dough so you can see that you will have and want to see little pieces if the butter)

 You can use a food processor here, but if you do, I suggest you pulse only you do not want to overwork your crust.
-Add in enough milk to just make your dough come together.
+Add in enough of the cold water to just make your dough come together.
 Gently form into a ball and wrap In plastic wrap and place in the fridge for about ½ hour.
 This step is a must, to let the glutens relax.

 Preheat your oven to 375F